Fraud Blocker

 Protective Orders (Restraining Orders)

-Victims of domestic violence often fear that it will continue or worsen, and they may seek protection from the law.
-While many protective orders are issued after a court process, domestic violence victims can file for emergency orders.
-In most protective order cases, the petitioner and the defendant will be summoned to court, and a hearing will be held to determine the circumstances of the order.
+In most protective order cases, the petitioner and the defendant are summoned to court, and a hearing is held to determine the circumstances of the order.
 However, if an emergency order is filed, the court may adjudicate the order without notifying the defendant.

 If the case involves domestic violence, a court must issue a protective order that could include many of the following conditions: